João Pedro (footballer, born April 2000)

-João Pedro Costa Contreiras Martins (born 20 April 2000), commonly known as João Pedro, is a Brazilian professional footballer who plays as a winger for Bulgarian First League club Cherno More Varna.
+João Pedro Costa Contreiras Martins (born 20 April 2000), commonly known as João Pedro, is a Brazilian professional footballer who plays as a winger for Brusque.

 Career

 Born in Rio de Janeiro, João Pedro is a youth product of Vasco da Gama.
 On 23 January 2020, he made his professional debut with the first team, coming on as a second-half substitute in a 0–1 home loss against Flamengo in the Campeonato Carioca.

 On 29 May 2022, João Pedro joined Primera Federación club Linense in Spain on a three-year contract.